davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.img/index.md

 - Be careful not to go out of bounds!
 For instance, a pixel on the corners would only have 3 neighbors.

 ##### Examples of Smoothing
+In the picture to the right, notice that the graininess is less pronounced due to smoothing, but the image loses its sharpness because of it.
+This is a well known trade off of smoothing.
 <center>
 	<table width="100%">
 	<tr>